 There's nothing as frightening as your child choking.

 When you're the parent of a baby this can be particularly scary as they can't communicate to you if they're in trouble or run to you like an older child.

-Only a few weeks ago I wrote about having to help my baby when she started to choke and you really would be surprised at the everyday things we take for granted but that are actually major choking hazards for young children.
+When my daughter was younger I wrote about having to help my baby when she started to choke and you really would be surprised at the everyday things we take for granted but that are actually major choking hazards for young children.

 Before you panic though, there are differences between when your child is gagging and when they are choking and knowing them could help save your child's life.

 If your child is gagging, don't worry they are not in real trouble as they can still breathe.
 You can tell if your child is gagging if they do the following:

 If your child is gagging it is recommended not to interfere with them as it may cause them to choke on the obstruction.
 Young children have a very good gag reflex.